Mother, Stepfather Held in Torture of Teen Over Missing Drug Money

 The prosecutor said that when he first read the statement Sumner gave to authorities, ``I thought he had to have been making it up.″ But a search of his stepfather’s home turned up many of the alleged torture devices, he said.

-Ten people have been arrested since the boy escaped, including Sumner’s stepfather, Eddie McCombs, mother, Jamie Wilson, and brother-in-law, Gary Gammell.
-All three were being held on complaints of kidnapping for the purpose of extortion, maiming, child abuse, solicitation for murder and drug violations.
+Ten people have been arrested since the boy escaped, including Sumner’s stepfather, Eddie McCombs, mother, Jamie Wilson, and brother-in-law, Gary Gammel.
+All three were charged with solicitation for murder, kidnapping for the purpose of extortion, maiming, child abuse and drug violations.

-The other seven people who were arrested were being held on complaints including kidnapping for the purpose of extortion, failure to report child abuse, conspiracy to traffic methamphetamine and other drug violations.
+The other seven people were charged with such things as kidnapping for the purpose of extortion, child abuse, failure to report child abuse, conspiracy to traffic methamphetamine and other drug violations.
+Two of them, Herbert DeShazer and John Taylor, were also charged with solicitation for murder.

 The boy told police his parents chained him inside a well house on their Newcastle property on Sept.
 18 and kept him there for five days.
-The torture _ allegedly in retribution for stealing drug money kept in a safe in his parents’ bedroom _ continued through Nov.
-14, when he fled, the boy told police.
+The torture continued through Nov.
+14, when he fled, police said.

-Sumner told police he had seen his mother and stepfather use methamphetamine and marijuana in the home, that they ``always had drugs on hand″ and that Gammell ``dealt in large quantities of methamphetamine.″
+Sumner told police he had seen his mother and stepfather use methamphetamine and marijuana in the home, that they ``always had drugs on hand″ and that Gammel ``dealt in large quantities of methamphetamine.″

 Joe Cox, principal of Newcastle High School, said Sumner, a sophomore, frequently missed school and had been absent since Oct.
 9, when school officials called his home to find out what was wrong.